symfony/symfony-docs/book/internals.rst

 #.
 Listeners of the ``kernel.terminate`` event can perform tasks after the
    Response has been served.

-If an Exception is thrown during processing, the ``kernel.exception`` is notified and listeners are given a chance to convert the Exception to a Response.
+If an exception is thrown during processing, the ``kernel.exception`` is notified and listeners are given a chance to convert the exception into a Response.
 If that works, the ``kernel.response`` event is notified; if not, the Exception is re-thrown.

-If you don't want Exceptions to be caught (for embedded requests for instance), disable the ``kernel.exception`` event by passing ``false`` as the third argument to the ``handle()`` method.
+If you don't want exceptions to be caught (for embedded requests for instance), disable the ``kernel.exception`` event by passing ``false`` as the third argument to the ``handle()`` method.